-Membership
+Membership Applications for membership should be directed to the Membership Co-ordinator: Ann Bell 544-4505 8325 39th Avenue N. New Hope,

-Applications for membership should to the Membership Ann Bell 544-4505 directed be Ann Bell 544-4505 8325 39th Avenue N. Co-ordinator: New Hope, after letting membership expire, pay a \$5 administration fee.
-Members a subscription to this receive newsletter and all club benefits.
+Minnesota, 55427 \$12 buys membership for one year.
+New members and persons renewing after letting membership expire, pay a \$5 administration fee.
+Members receive a subscription to this newsletter and all club benefits.